mendercap/mendercap-blog/content/posts/003-a-dialogue-with-klem.md

 "So I'll find a boat."

-"Tell me, how much do you know about Traevor?"
+"Tell me, how much do you know about the lord of this island?"

-"The lord?
+"Traevor?
 His housecarls swagger around like the morning after a spring festival.
 Is he your Augur?"

 "No. Like I said, this man, Kanno, doesn't live in Fargrave.
 But to reach him, you'd have to leave the island.
 Lord Traevor's ordered all ships remain on this island until a certain trinket of his turns up.
 Preferrably together with the head of its thief."